Customer knowledge is at the forefront of what we do. From the “Hows” to the “Whys”, we’re here to answer your foundation repair questions.

 Is pier and beam work covered under your warranty?

-No warranty will be issued for pier and beam foundation leveling due to constant soil changes in Louisiana.
+YES!
+WCK offers a limited warranty on pier and beam foundation leveling.
 Proper drainage and ventilation, which is the responsibility of the homeowner, will ensure long lasting results on repairs.
+This warranty is fully transferrable to any future homeowner.